external-secrets/external-secrets/docs/provider/azure-key-vault.md

 ```

 ### Creating a PushSecret
-You can push secrets to Keyvault into the different `secret`, `key` and `certificate` APIs.
+You can push secrets to Azure Key Vault into the different `secret`, `key` and `certificate` APIs.

 #### Pushing to a Secret
-Pushing to a Secret requires no previous setup. with the secret available in kubernetes, you can simply refer it to a PushSecret object to have it created on Azure Keyvault:
+Pushing to a Secret requires no previous setup. with the secret available in Kubernetes, you can simply refer it to a PushSecret object to have it created on Azure Key Vault:
 ```yaml
 {% include 'azkv-pushsecret-secret.yaml' %}
 ```